mapbox/tableauGeocode/README.md

 This solution allows you to use Tableau Prep for performing forward and reverse geocoding, integrated via [TabPy](https://github.com/tableau/TabPy).

-This repositoary also includes instructions for launching your own TabPy instance, there is a sample script for deploying this on AWS for testing and use at scale.
+This repository also includes instructions for launching your own TabPy instance, there is a sample script for deploying this on AWS for testing and use at scale.

 <!-- toc -->